Alkerg/YTtoMp3Bot/README.md

 ## How to run the bot
 1. Clone the repository
 2. Open the terminal within the project
-3. Install dependencies using the command 'pip install -r requirements.txt'
+3. Install dependencies using the command ´pip install -r requirements.txt´
 4. Open the **.env** file and replace the value of the **DISCORD_TOKEN** variable with your bot's token.
 5. Run the **main.py** file.